caltechlibrary/air-sampling/README.md

 Installation
 ------------

-Create an Amazon Dynamo DB table called air-sampling with primary key time (type number).
+Create an Amazon Dynamo DB table called air-sampling-table with primary key 'date' with type string and sort key called `time` with type number.
 The default settings are fine.

 Then create an IAM role that allows access to the table.
 Click Add role, Select Lambda, Attach AWSLambdaBasicExecutionRole policy, and call the role